xtuml/training/courses/xtUML Editor Developer Training/Welcome/Welcome.md

 <h1>Welcome to xtUML Editor Developer Training</h1>
-The course you are starting will teach you how to become and xtUML Editor Developer.
+The course you are starting will teach you how to become an xtUML Editor Developer.
 This course is designed and created as a collaborative effort by various members of the xtUML community.
 We welcome your suggestions.

 Upon completion of this course you will know how to:
 <ul>